asterics/FLipMouse-v2/Documentation/UserManual/Markdown/FLipMouseUserManual.md

 # Preface

 The FLipMouse is an open source Assistive Technology module which is developed at the [University of Applied Sciences Technikum Wien](https://www.technikum-wien.at) and delivered as a DIY-construction kit by the [AsTeRICS Foundation](https://asterics-foundation.org).
 The FLipMouse allows people who cannot use standard computer input devices to control a computer mouse cursor or a joystick as well as typing desired keyboard keys or using infrared remote controls.
 The FLipMouse device can be actuated with minimal finger- or lip-movements and/or sip & puff activities via a dedicated mouthpiece.

+(**Important:** This documentation refers to Version V2 of the FLipMouse, the new Version V3 is described here: [FLipmouse V3](https://github.com/asterics/FLipMouse) )

 The FLipMouse can be configured via a web-based configuration application which is called *configuration manager* from now on.
 It can be found at the website [flipmouse.asterics.eu](https://flipmouse.asterics.eu/index_fm.htm).
 This user manual includes a description of the configuration manager and explains how to use  the different functions and features of the FLipMouse.
 The FLipMouse can be used on any Windows-, Mac- or Linux-computer without installation of special software, because it behaves like a standard mouse / joystick / keyboard device.
 By using the optional Bluetooth Add-On module, smart phones or tablet computers can be controlled - which will also be explained in this manual.